 When Alaska was purchased in 1867, there were several ways in which the United States government was attempting to assimilate Indian people into mainstream America in the Lower 48 states.
 ‘Assimilate’ meant giving up the Indian way of life and blend into the non-Indian society.

 Boarding schools were the primary tool for assimilating Indian people.
 Many boarding schools were established throughout the county to educate Indian youth according to non-Indian standards.
 The Indian children were taken from their homes and kept away from their families for very long periods of time.
 The schools were primarily run by missionaries, and were often traumatic to Indian children who were forbidden to speak their Native languages and have anything to do with their Native ways.
-There were many documented cases of sexual, physical, and mental abuse occurring at these schools.
-Theearly schools in Alaska were primarily built in the villages, so Alaska Native children did not have to go away to school.
-However, the same principles such as not being able to speak Native languages and so forth were found in them.
-In later years some children were sent to missions, and some did go away to boarding schools.
+There were many documented cases of sexual, physical, and psychological abuse occurring at these schools.